About

 Measure cortical activation in mobile paradigms

-Biologically-inspired assistive devices
+Biologically-inspired compliant assistive devices

 Design and manufacture next generation mobility assistive devices inspired by biological principles